 If an exemption does not apply, then the premiums will be chargeable lifetime transfers, and an entry charge may apply.
 Inheritance Tax will be due if the value of the premiums (after deducting any Inheritance Tax exemptions) together with the value of all chargeable lifetime transfers made by you in the seven years immediately prior to setting up the trust exceeds the applicable nil rate band.
 This will be due on the excess value of the gift at the lifetime rate.
-The nil rate band is currently £325,000 (up to and including the tax year 2023/2024) and the lifetime rate is 20% if the trustees pay any tax (or at an effective rate of 25% if you pay any tax).
+The nil rate band is currently £325,000 each (up to and including the tax year 2023/2024) and the lifetime rate is 20% if the trustees pay any tax (or at an effective rate of 25% if you pay any tax).

-Example - David Smith takes out a life insurance policy for £300,000 and the monthly premium is £150.00.
-David completes a Discretionary Trust deed as he doesn't want the policy proceeds to form part of his estate on his death.
-The value of the policy when David creates the trust is nil as he is in good health.
-The value of the policy and the premiums are less than £3,000 per year so they fall within the annual gift exemption.
-David's premiums are therefore not treated as chargeable transfers and an entry charge does not apply.
+Example - David and Tracey Smith take out a life insurance policy for £500,000 and the monthly premium is £300.00.

+The value of the policy when they create the trust is nil as they are in good health.
+The value of the policy and the premiums are less than the combined annual gift exemption of £6,000 per year so they fall within their annual gift exemptions.
+The premiums are therefore not treated as chargeable transfers and an entry charge does not apply.